-I was reminded, when writing the story of Norton’s fourcylinder project (see page 6), how few survivors there are to whom we can talk about motorcycling in the 1950s.
+I was reminded, when writing the story of Norton’s four-cylinder project, how few survivors there are to whom we can talk about motorcycling in the 1950s.
 The leading figures in the Norton four saga are now gone.
 We can only access their lives secondhand through books and articles.

 It was this sense of being able to experience living history that made me rush to interview Jimmie Simpson in 1980, when he was 82.
 Here was a chance to meet one of the great TT historymakers, for Simpson was the first rider to set 60, 70 and 80mph laps on the